 5. Cayman Islands

 Grand Cayman possesses one of the best wrecks in the Caribbean, the USS Kittiwake.
-It rests at around 65 feet (19m) and is accessible for all abilities (the top of the wreck starts at 15ft/4m).
+It rests at around 65 feet (19 meters) and is suitable for all diving abilities (the top of the wreck starts at 15 feet (4 meters)).
 The USS Kittiwake was artificially placed here in 2011 after being donated by the United States Maritime Administration (MARAD).

-Aside from wrecks, the Caymans also boast Stingray City.
-This is a collection of sandy banks that house huge arrays of stingrays accessible for both divers and snorkelers.
-On Little Cayman, you’ll also be able to explore the perplexing Bloody Bay Wall site that most divers dream of visiting.
+Aside from wrecks, the Cayman Islands also boast Stingray City.
+This is a collection of sandy banks that house huge arrays of stingrays.
+It is accessible to both divers and snorkelers.
+On Little Cayman, you can explore the perplexing Bloody Bay Wall dive site that most divers dream of visiting.
 This really is some of the best snorkeling and scuba diving in the Caribbean!

 A scuba diver swimming over a stunning and colorful coral reef in Curacao, which has some of the best diving in the Caribbean